Kid Cudi: 2020–present: Recognition and directorial debut

 In 2020, he co-starred in Bill & Ted Face the Music, directed by Dean Parisot, opposite Keanu Reeves and Alex Winter.
 In 2020, Cudi also starred in We Are Who We Are, an eight-episode miniseries for HBO directed by Luca Guadagnino, alongside Chloë Sevigny.
 In January 2021, Cudi revealed he would potentially be partnering with TV producer and fellow American rapper 50 Cent, for an upcoming series.
-In 2021, Cudi served as a executive producer on the award winning drama film Malcolm & Marie.
+In 2021, Cudi served as an executive producer on the award-winning drama film Malcolm & Marie.

 In early 2021, Kid Cudi appeared in Crisis, directed by Nicholas Jarecki.
 In late 2021, Cudi appeared in the ensemble cast of Don't Look Up, where he also performed an original song for the film alongside fellow American singer Ariana Grande.
 Cudi starred in Ti West's slasher film X, released in March 2022 to critical acclaim.
 Soon after, it was announced that Cudi was cast in his X co-star Brittany Snow's directorial debut, September 17.
-Cudi is also set to star in Disney's upcoming sci-fi film Crater, which will be released exclusively on the streaming service, Disney+.
+In 2023, Cudi starred in Disney's sci-fi film Crater.

 Later in March, Cudi revealed he would be making his feature directorial debut with the Netflix film, Teddy, a project he's also written and in which he'll star.
 Cudi announced the news in a social media post, noting that he'd been working on the project since 2013.
 Musicians Jay-Z and Jeymes Samuel will serve as executive producers, while being co-produced by Bron Studios and Cudi's Mad Solar banner.

 In April 2022, Cudi was cast in the John Woo-directed action-thriller Silent Night, starring alongside Joel Kinnaman.
-Moreover, as announced in 2019, Cudi starred in his own animated TV special, Entergalactic, at Netflix, a companion piece to his eighth solo album of the same name, release on September 30, 2022, in which he co-produced with Kenya Barris, and wrote alongside Ian Edelman and Maurice Williams.
+Moreover, as announced in 2019, Cudi starred in his own animated TV special, Entergalactic, at Netflix, a companion piece to his Entergalactic, release on September 30, 2022, in which he co-produced with Kenya Barris, and wrote alongside Ian Edelman and Maurice Williams.
 In June 2022, the voice cast was announced; Cudi stars alongside Timothée Chalamet, Macaulay Culkin, Laura Harrier, Jessica Williams, and more.
+In April 2023, it was announced that Cudi was cast in the Knuckles show.